maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * *done* Expand the CASText format to enable us to embed the _value_ of a variable in CASText, not just the displayed form.
 Done using `{#...#}`.
 * *done* Conditionals in CASText adaptive blocks.
 (Aalto) See [question blocks](../Authoring/Question_blocks.md) for our plans.
 * Hints.
-Currently code is in the "hints" branch.
+ * *done* Reinstate the hints system
+ * *done* Provide a list of hints, and an interface through the docs.
- * Make sure the syntax is updated to [hint:...] in line with the new format.
+ * *done* Make sure the syntax is updated to [[hint:...]] in line with the new format for inputs and validation blocks.
- * Provide a list of hints, and an interface through the docs.
+ * Refactor the code to make use of Matti's parser for hints.